 The different types of coins are essential to build factories and automation systems.
-You can earn coins by selling items to your houses, which they are in need.
-Houses for example need food, clothing, medicine and items from many more categories.
+You can earn coins by selling items to your markets and houses, of which they are in need.
+For example they need food, clothing, medicine and items from many more categories.

 Base Level 1

 At the beginning we cut a few trees.
 The wood is needed to build houses to hire additional workers.
-In the upper left corner you can see the numbers for that.
 At the moment we have 4/4 workers and 0/4 houses.
-Through each house we can hire two additional workers.
+With each house we can hire two additional workers.

-Between the buildings I have built pathways on which the workers can run faster.
-I placed a sawmill close to the base, which is supplied with wood via a slide.
+Between the buildings I have built pathways on which the workers can walk faster.
+I placed a sawmill close to the base, which will supply boards needed for the upgrade.

-The sawmill needs water to work.
-It either gets it by building it directly next to a river, or by a worker who draws water at the river and drags it to the sawmill.
+The sawmill needs water in order to function.
+It either gets it by placing it directly next to a river, or by a worker who gets water from a river and carries it to the sawmill.
 It is important that the boards produced by the sawmill are brought to the base regularly because only items in the warehouse can be used for building or upgrading.

 At the same time, it should be noted that a worker can only pursue one task at a time.
-This means it is not possible for a worker to first bring wood to the sawmill and then store the finished boards in the base.
-For this it needs another worker.
+This means that it is not possible for a worker to first bring wood to the sawmill and then store the finished boards in the base.
+For this, another worker is needed.

 Base Level 2

 Needed for Upgrade:

 With the upgrade, you can also set up four additional houses.
 I have connected the new houses directly to the road network, so they are also supplied with grain by the food market.